 Individual and group counseling

-Tressa is trained in EMDR including attachment-focused EMDR for complex PTSD and often utilize Dialectical Behavior Therapy and Cognitive Behavior Therapy in her work with clients as well.
+Tressa is trained in EMDR including attachment-focused EMDR for complex PTSD and often utilizes Dialectical Behavior Therapy and Cognitive Behavior Therapy in her work with clients as well.
 With these interventions, she aims to approach counseling with each client in a holistic way, blending approaches as needed to best serve each person.
-She views counseling as a collaborative process and welcome feedback from clients in their work together to build a trusting and therapeutic relationship to support healing, growth, and reaching clients' specific goals.
+She views counseling as a collaborative process and welcomes feedback from clients in their work together to build a trusting therapeutic relationship to support healing, growth, and reaching clients' specific goals.
 Time and time again she has been impressed by the resilience of individuals and finds joy in calling attention to the strengths of each person she serves.

 Growing up in the Pacific Northwest, Tressa has a deep appreciation for wilderness spaces and enjoys spending time in the many gorgeous wilderness areas of the region with her family and friends.